I normally drink hot tea in the morning. It’s been my morning drink of choice since I was a kid. My favorite is earl grey with milk and sugar.

 - 1 teaspoon vanilla extract

-- Allow to cool and then pour the syrup into your glass bottle.
+Allow to cool and then pour the salted caramel syrup into your glass bottle.

-- Add 1 to 2 tablespoons of syrup to 8 ounces of coffee.
+Add 1 to 2 tablespoons of salted caramel syrup to 8 ounces of coffee.

-- Store syrup in fridge for up to a couple of months.
+Store salted caramel syrup in the refrigerator for up to a couple of months.

 Be sure to check out SKS Bottle and Packaging for all your DIY needs.
 You are sure to find the type of container you need.